 Inspired by artichoke dip recipes, the Artichoke Bruschetta Recipe is another great twist to the classic Italian staple.
 For this version, we made use of marinated artichokes, combined it with mayonnaise, cheese, and other ingredients to make the delicious topping!
+Perfect for your fancy dinner for two!
 We also made a creamy Tomato and Egg Bruschetta Recipe if you want to check it out!

 The key to a perfect Artichoke Bruschetta Recipe largely depends on the bread.
 Rustic Italian loaves or sourdough bread are almost everyone’s favorite.
 Both types of bread have crumbs that are coarse enough to absorb plenty of olive oil.
 Keep in mind that the right thickness is neither too thin nor too thick.
 You also want to pay particular attention to the artichokes.
 Remember to drain them well before adding the rest of the ingredients.
 Add artichokes that are too watery and you’ll ruin the consistency of the mixture.
 If you find red onions too piquant, try soaking them in cold water first to soften its sharp flavor.
 Then, drain before adding them into the mixture.